GoogleChrome/web.dev/src/site/content/en/payments/orchestrating-payment-transactions/index.md

   </table>
 </div>

-## Open the payment handler window to display the web-based payment app frontend
+## Open the payment handler window to display the web-based payment app frontend {: #open-payment-handler-window }

 When a `paymentrequest` event is received, the payment app can open a payment handler window by calling `PaymentRequestEvent.openWindow()`.
 The payment